visgl/deck.gl/docs/layers/grid-layer.md

 - Default: `cell => cell.color`

 Method called to retrieve the rgba color of each cell.
+Expecting [r, g, b, a].
-ExpectingIf the alpha parameter is not provided, it will be set to `255`.
+If the alpha is not provided, it will be set to `255`.